spacefreak86/pyquarantine-milter/README.md

   * **notification_email_envelope_from**
     Notification e-mail envelope from-address.
   * **notification_email_from**
     Value of the notification e-mail from header.
-Every e-mail template variable described above is usable.
+Optionally, you may use the EMAIL_FROM template variable described above.
   * **notification_email_subject**
     Notification e-mail subject.
-All e-mail template variable described above is usable.
+Optionally, you may use the EMAIL_SUBJECT template variable described above.
   * **notification_email_template**
     Path to the notification e-mail template.
 It is hold in memory during runtime.
   * **notification_email_embedded_imgs**